hallpaz/3dsystems20/docs/assignment2.md

 ![enter image description here](inside_mosaic.jpg)
 T = [[0, 0, 0.6]] | [[0, 0, 0.3]] | [[0, 0, 0.0]] (inside)

-As we can see, as soon as the camera enters
+As we can see, as soon as the camera enters the surface, the visualization gives an unexpected result.
+Sett

 #### Investigating the unexpected results